snadi/sca-demos/ReadMe.md

 ## FindBugs Demo

-* I downloaded the FindBugs files from this [link](http://prdownloads.sourceforge.net/findbugs/findbugs-3.0.1.zip?download).
+* I downloaded the FindBugs 3.0.1 files from this [link](http://prdownloads.sourceforge.net/findbugs/findbugs-3.0.1.zip?download).
 Note that there are alternative ways to run FindBugs (e.g., running it as an Eclipse plugin or an [IntelliJ plugin](https://plugins.jetbrains.com/plugin/3847-findbugs-idea)).
 You can check them on their [webpage](http://findbugs.sourceforge.net/) or search for additional ways to integrate FindBugs in your workflow.

-* Run FindBugs on the current project (run the following command from any directory but point to the right FindBugs jar file under the `lib` folder in the downloaded files):
+* Run FindBugs on the current project (run the following command from any directory but point to the right FindBugs jar file in the `lib` folder of the zip file you downloaded for FindBugs):

 `java -jar <path to FindBugs jar file>`

+E.g., for me, I just saved to downloads folder and ran as:
+`java -jar ~/Downloads/findbugs-3.0.1/lib/findbugs.jar`

 * The above command will open a GUI.
-You can follow the GUI instructions [here](http://findbugs.sourceforge.net/manual/gui.html) to see how to use set up a new project.
+You can follow the GUI instructions [here](http://findbugs.sourceforge.net/manual/gui.html) to see how to set up a new project.
 Note that for the source directory, you need to select the `src/main/java` directory of this current project.

 * Once you set up the project, you can view the different warnings in the GUI.